isomerpages/pa-law/_history/2025/Webinar Speakers & Moderators.md

 <div class="isomer-image-wrapper">
 <img style="width:250px" src="/images/Melvin_Loh_2.png">
 </div>
-<p>Melvin is a Senior Lecturer with the School of Law, Singapore University of Social Sciences.
-He specializes in mediation and negotiation, as well as criminal law.
-</p><p>An active volunteer at heart, Melvin assists as an advocate and solicitor with various pro bono initiatives of the Law Society of Singapore, which include the Criminal Legal Scheme (“CLAS”), Community Legal Clinics (“CLC”) and Legal Aid Bureau matters.
-Melvin also provides representation in matters through the Legal Assistance Scheme for Capital Offences (“LASCO”).
-</p><p>He is an Executive Committee member with the Mediation Committee of the Law Society of Singapore, as well as the CLAS and the CLC Committee of Pro Bono SG.
-</p><p>Melvin is a Certified Mediator with the Singapore International Mediation Institute and an empaneled Associate Mediator with the Singapore Mediation Centre.
-With over a decade of experience, he has mediated a vast spectrum of cases both inside and outside the Courts, including criminal, family, commercial, real estate amongst others.
-He is a professional international trainer in mediation and other skills-based modules.
-</p><p>He is also a lifelong volunteer outside of his legal profession, giving time to help with various causes such as with at-risk families, youth, and foreign workers.
+<p>Melvin Loh is a Senior Lecturer at the School of Law, Singapore University of Social Sciences (SUSS), where he teaches conflict resolution, mediation, and criminal law.
+A Certified Mediator (SIMI), court-appointed mediator, and Faculty Leader at the Sage Mediation Institute, he also serves as Counsel at Peter Low Chambers LLC.
+With over 17 years of experience, he has resolved hundreds of cases in courts and communities, both as mediator and counsel, and speaks on global platforms to advance mediation and restorative justice.
+</p><p>Melvin has received the SUSS Excellence in Teaching Award and the CPR Outstanding Professional Short Article Award—the first from an Asian journal to do so.
+He has also been recognised with the State Courts’ Outstanding Court Volunteer Award, the SMC Faculty Award, and Pro Bono SG’s Top Volunteer Award.
+He serves on the CLAS and CLC executive committees, and as a Committee Member of the Law Society’s Mediation Committee and Foreign Bar Liaison Committee (China Chapter).

 </p><h3>MICHELE WOOI</h3>
 <div class="isomer-image-wrapper">